Uncategorized

 Read MoreWhat Can You Do About Skin Discoloration?

-Do you have areas on your skin that differ noticeably from your natural skin tone?
+Do you have areas on your skin that differ noticeably from your natural skin tone, such as brown areas on the skin, blotchy patches, or darker spots that won’t fade?
 Skin discoloration happens when melanin levels vary on our faces and other areas.
-Hyperpigmentation occurs when the skin appears darker than normal and may take the form of red or brown spots or splotches.
-Hypopigmentation is the opposite, and means…
+This can lead to hyperpigmentation (darker than normal) or hypopigmentation (lighter than…

 Read MoreWhat Can You Do About Spider Veins?